ljw1004/roslyn/docs/specs/feature - arbitrary async returns.md

 The rules for [anonymous function conversion](https://github.com/ljw1004/csharpspec/blob/gh-pages/conversions.md#anonymous-function-conversions) currently allow an async lambda to be converted to a delegate type whose return type is either `void` or `Task` or `Task<T>`; this will be changed to let them return `void` or any non-generic `Tasklike` or any generic `Tasklike<T>`.

 The [inferred return type](https://github.com/ljw1004/csharpspec/blob/gh-pages/expressions.md#inferred-return-type) of a lambda expression currently takes into account the parameter types of the delegate to which the lambda is being converted.
-With this feature, it now also takes into account the return type of that delegate:
+With this feature, the inferred return type of an async lambda now also takes into account the return type of that delegate:
-* If the lambda is async and has inferred *result type* `void`,
+* If the async lambda has inferred *result type* `void`:
   * if the return type of the delegate is `U` where `U` is a non-generic tasklike, then the inferred *return type* is `U`
   * otherwise the inferred *return type* is `Task`
-* Otherwise, if the lambda is async and has inferred *result type* `V1`,
+* Otherwise, the async lambda has inferred *result type* `V1`:
-  * if the return type of the delegate is `U<V2>` where `U` is a generic tasklike, then the inferred *return type* is `U<V1>
+  * if the return type of the delegate is `U<V2>` where `U` is a generic tasklike, then the inferred *return type* is `U<V1>`
   * otherwise the inferred *return type* is `Task<V2>`
-* Otherwise, non-async lambdas will continue to be treated exactly as they are now.

 **Semantics for execution of an async method**

 Define the *builder type* of a tasklike as follows:
-* For non-generic `Tasklike` with attribute `[Tasklike(typeof(Builder))]`, the builder type is the `Builder` argument of the attribute.
-It is an error if the type `Builder` is generic.
+* For non-generic `Tasklike`
+  * If it has attribute `[Tasklike(typeof(Builder))]`, the builder type is the `Builder` argument of the attribute
+  * Otherwise the builder type is `System.Runtime.CompilerService.AsyncTaskMethodBuilder`
+  * It is an error if the builder type is generic, or isn't public.
-* For generic `Tasklike<T>` with attribute `[Tasklike(typeof(Builder<>))]`, the builder type is the `Builder<T>` argument of the attribute, constructed from the type argument `T` of the tasklike.
-It is an error if the argument of the attribute isn't an open generic type, and an error if the type `Builder` has 0 or more than 1 generic type arguments.
+* For a generic `Tasklike<T>`
+  * If it has attribute `[Tasklike(typeof(Builder<>))]`, the builder type is the `Builder<T>`, constructed from the open type of the attribute argument and the type argument of the Tasklike
-* If a non-generic tasklike lacks the attribute and is `System.Threading.Tasks.Task`, the builder type is `System.Runtime.CompilerService.AsyncTaskMethodBuilder`
-* If a generic tasklike lacks the attribute and is `System.Threading.Tasks.Task<T>`, the builder type is `System.Runtime.CompilerServices.AsyncTaskMethodBuilder<T>`.
+  * Otherwise the builder type is `System.Runtime.CompilerService.AsyncTaskMethodBuilder<T>`, constructed from the open type `System.Runtime.CompilerServices.AsyncTaskMethodBuilder<>` and the type argument of the Tasklike
-* It is an error if the builder type isn't public.
+  * It is an error if the builder type has 0 or more than 1 generic type arguments, or isn't public.

 When an async tasklike-returning method is invoked,
 * It calls `var builder = BuilderType.Create()` to create a new instance of the builder type.
 It is an error if this static method doesn't exist or isn't public or doesn't return `BuilderType`.